-This is a living glossary of terms and acronyms encountered in the hardware/embedded world.
-Links are being added for further research.
+This is a living glossary of terms and acronyms encountered in the embedded world

 3A: Auto-focus, Auto-exposure, and Auto white-balance.